CmdDraven/Syn-Syu/README.md

 # Syn-Syu

-Syn-Syu is Synavera's conscious successor to `pacman -Syu`.
+Syn-Syu is Synvera's conscious successor to `pacman -Syu`.
 A Bash orchestrator (`syn-syu`) works together with a Rust backend (`synsyu_core`) to build a manifest of safe package upgrades, apply repo and AUR updates selectively, and produce detailed logs for review.